Grand Jury Witness Information

 Grand Jury witnesses are entitled to the same witness fees and travel expenses as all other witnesses.
 You will receive a $40 witness fee for each day your are required to be in court, or attend a pretrial interview, including travel days.
 You will not be reimbursed for lost wages.
 In addition, all legitimate travel expenses related to your testimony will be reimbursed by the government.
 You will be reimbursed for travel by the least expensive method available.
 If your testimony requires you to travel by plane or stay overnight, your travel will be arranged through the government travel agency and your airfare and lodging costs will be paid directly by the government.
 DO NOT MAKE ANY TRAVEL ARRANGEMENTS UNTIL YOU HAVE SPOKEN WITH THE U.S. ATTORNEY'S OFFICE.
 IF YOU MAKE YOUR OWN TRAVEL ARRANGEMENTS WITHOUT CONSULTING WITH THE USAO, WE MAY BE UNABLE TO REIMBURSE YOU IN FULL FOR YOUR COSTS.

-You will be reimbursed for mileage, taxi fare, tolls, and parking.
+You will be reimbursed for mileage, taxi or rideshare fees, ferry fares, tolls, and parking.
 If two or more witnesses travel in the same privately owned vehicle, only one reimbursement for mileage will be made.
 If the government requires you to stay overnight, you will also receive a standard per diem to cover your food costs.
-The per diem in Seattle is $37.00 for travel days and $74 for full days.
-The per diem in Tacoma is $32.00 for travel days and $64 for full days.
 IF YOU TRAVEL TO COURT AND RETURN HOME THE SAME DAY, YOU WILL NOT RECEIVE THE PER DIEM.
-You will be provided with a form when you testify which you will use to claim reimbursement for your expenses.
-You will receive payment by mail.
-Please contact the Victim-Witness Program staff to determine your specific entitlement under the law.
+You will be asked to sign a form when you testify which will be submitted to claim reimbursement for your expenses.
+You will receive payment by mail in the form of a check from the U.S. Department of the Treasury.
+Please contact the Victim-Witness Unit staff to determine your specific entitlement under the law.

 RENTAL VEHICLES ARE NOT ALLOWED AND WILL NOT BE REIMBURSED.
 UNUSUAL EXPENSES REQUIRE JUSTIFICATION AND ADVANCE APPROVAL.